Skip to Main Content

 The soils on our ranch are diverse and the grapes were planted to take the best advantage of the site condition of each block.
 Much of our Primitivo and Cabernet Sauvignon is planted on a steep hillside of Linne-Calodo soil type #152.
 This calcareous limestone soil is especially well suited for growing robust grapes and is very desirable.
 The grapes struggle to root and thrive in this soil, but produce exceptional fruit because of the adverse conditions.

-We selected specific French grape vine clones and American rootstocks that are best suited to our local micro-climate and geology.
-We use the 1103 PAULSEN American rootstock specifically for its resistance to pests and preference for drought prone soils and hillsides.
+We selected specific grapevine clones and American rootstocks that are best suited to our local micro-climate and geology.
+We use the 1103 PAULSEN American rootstock specifically for its resistance to pests and preference for drought-prone soils and hillsides.
 These roots adapt well to clay/lime soils and put up with our wet winters.
 All of these attributes match the conditions on the property and allow us to get the best performance from the grape vines while maintaining our sustainable farming program.
 The vineyards are widely spaced on a 10 by 6 foot vertical trellis system.
-We designed the system to minimize erosion, receive abundant sunshine, absorb vital mineral nutrients and allow for ease of management, all in the goal of sustainability.
+We designed the system to minimize erosion, receive abundant sunshine, absorb vital mineral nutrients, and allow for ease of management, all in the goal of sustainability.

 Our Mourvèdre is planted in the lowest parts of our property.
 We call it our blessed (Bendicion) grapes because we fight early and late frost every year.
 Most years our harvest from these vines yield small quantities but spectacular fruit and produce only one to two tons per acre.
 Planted entirely in soil type #132, the Mourvèdre is deeply rooted in sedimentary alluvium of calcareous clay.